-Following the bubble gum pop records of the 50s and 60s, the 1970s brought us rock bands, that many consider being among the most legendary of all time.
+Following the bubble gum pop records of the 1950s and 1960s, the 1970s brought us rock bands that many consider among the most legendary of all time.

-The 70s gave rock fans a new type of sound that was more blues and folk-infused after the previous decade’s rampant psychedelic sounds and melodies.
-The focus was on songwriting and story-telling, with glimpses of the arena rock gods of the 1980s beginning to peek through.
+The 1970s gave rock fans a new type of sound that was more blues and folk-infused after the previous decade’s rampant psychedelic sounds and melodies.
+The focus was on songwriting and storytelling, with glimpses of the arena rock gods of the 1980s beginning to peek through.

 1. Led Zeppelin

 The quintessential 1970s rock band Led Zeppelin made waves in their native England before hopping across the pond to the United States.

 Their first two albums, released in 1968 and 1969, were already stunning successes.
 The third and fourth albums, however, became some of the most successful records in rock history.

 The fourth album in particular—which is untitled but called Led Zeppelin IV by fans—features hits such as “Black Dog,” “Rock and Roll,” and “Stairway to Heaven” and sold 37 million copies worldwide.
 Of course, we do not have to tell you how influential “Stairway to Heaven” became in rock through the years.